Jaydawg808 writes interesting and innovative articles from a variety of topics and interests.

-The design of the these earphones won't be trendy or scream out at you.
+The design of these earphones won't be trendy or scream out at you.
 But they are very functional.

 The earphones fold up smaller so you can place them in a bag (if you going to the gym or traveling, etc.).
 And it's this convenience and the smaller form factor when folded that was a positive in my book.

 The padded ear cups are large.
-They are large, but this has been generally acceptable for fashion as more and more people are seen wearing this style of headphones.
+They are large, but this has generally been acceptable for fashion as more and more people are seen wearing this style of headphones.

 The padded headband is also comfortable.
 You won't get a headache from wearing these.

-Clamping force can be uncomfortable in the beginning
+Clamping force can be uncomfortable in the beginning.

-There are other competitive earphones at this price point
+There are other competitive earphones at this price point.

 Good noise isolation